bsstahl/CognitiveInheritance/Posts/PDC-2008-Day-2.md

 ---
 Day 2 was a more focused day for me at PDC 2008.
 After attending the morning keynotes, which included the first peeks at Windows 7 features as well as a terrific (as always) code-only presentation on programming against the cloud by Don Box and Chris Anderson, I headed over to the hands-on-labs where I spent the rest of the day working with Azure and creating applications that run in the cloud.
 I also received my Azure key and began the process of setting up a virtual machine to house the Azure tools.

-### Real-Time Updates on Twitter
+### Real-Time Updates on Social Media

-Just a reminder that much of what is happening here at the PDC is being posted in real-time (or close to it) on Twitter.
-My Twitter updates can be found {TwitterLink}.
+Just a reminder that much of what is happening here at the PDC is being posted in real-time (or close to it) on social media.
+My updates can be found {TwitterLink|here}.

 ### Keynotes